 Sussex, St. Martins, Fundy Trail Provincial Park, Alma, Riverside-Albert, Caledonia Mountain, Hillsborough, Riverview

-Located between Saint John and Moncton along the Bay of Fundy's stunning coastline, The Fundy Highlands offer good high country snow conditions generated by maritime weather and terrain elevation.
+Located between Saint John and Moncton along the Bay of Fundy's stunning coastline, The Fundy Highlands offer good high country snow conditions generated by Maritime weather and terrain elevation.

 Find yourself snowmobiling beside the wintery expanse of the Bay of Fundy, with its towering cliffs and dramatic tides.
 The Fundy Highlands trails are scattered across the South-East of New Brunswick in the Fundy region - offering spectacular coastal views and unique natural landscapes found only in the Fundy Biosphere.